-- Perform proactive key user and system activity logging and log monitoring, particularly for users with administrative access privileges. - Prepare and implement a security incident response plan clearly stating how to report and handle such incidents.
+- Perform proactive key user and system activity logging and log monitoring, particularly for users with administrative access privileges. - Provide all employees ongoing training on IT security risks and their responsibilities to ensure systems and data are protected.

 The District's responsible officials' views and planned corrective action are in its corrective action plan included at the end of this report.